dwalend/blog/_posts/2015-06-21-Test-With-TypeSafeConfig.md

   val dbUrl = config.getString("database.url")
 ```

 I want to keep that simplicity.
 However, I also needed a good way to test with different configurations.
-My day-job project, [Shrine](http://catalyst.harvard.edu/services/shrine/)'s Data Steward Web App has three different major configurations so far.
+My day-job project, [Shrine](http://catalyst.harvard.edu/services/shrine/)'s Data Steward Web App, has three different major configurations, maybe a dozen variations.

 Specifically, I want the code to use simple structures that draw their configuration from a typesafe [Config](https://github.com/typesafehub/config/blob/master/config/src/main/java/com/typesafe/config/Config.java) object.
 I want to be able to replicate the technique shamelessly without sharing code between subprojects.
-Further, I do not want that Config exposed overmuch in my system's API; I should be able to use Scala's singleton [```object```s] (https://raseshmori.wordpress.com/2013/06/20/scala-part-4-classes-objects/) where I need singletons.
+Further, I do not want that Config exposed in my system's Scala API; I should be able to use Scala's singleton [```object```s] (https://raseshmori.wordpress.com/2013/06/20/scala-part-4-classes-objects/) where I need singletons.
 At the day job, the configuration is unchanging once set - except for during tests.
 Having it front-and-center distracts from more important details.
 I should not have to couple my code via constructor parameters that make me wish for an aspect-oriented style.
-It's just config after all.
+After all it's just config.

 ## Three Compromises